Talleyrand-34/pdf-to-anki-flashcards-ai/README.md

 ## Result
     If you want to add directly your notes to Anki, open Anki with the Ankiconnect plugin added.
     If not you have your notes in out_anki

+## How it works

+1. Gets info from pdfs
+2. Gets anki cards from
+3. Cleans csv from trash
+4. Saves into anki file
+5. (Optional) Syncs with anki through local link, updating anki flashcard with zero user interaction